apache/james-project/src/site/markdown/server/manage-webadmin.md

 When a specific email is sent to the group mail address, every group member will receive it.

+Note that the group mail address is virtual: it does not correspond to an existing user.

 This feature uses [Recipients rewrite table](/server/config-recipientrewritetable.html) and requires the [RecipientRewriteTable mailet](https://github.com/apache/james-project/blob/master/server/mailet/mailets/src/main/java/org/apache/james/transport/mailets/RecipientRewriteTable.java) to be configured.